appsono/artist-image-service/README.md

 2. Service checks SQLite database for cached metadata
 3. If cached and fresh (<7 days), returns MinIO URL
 4. If not cached or stale:
-   - Scrapes Last.fm artist page for image
+   - Scrapes Deezer artist page for image
    - Downloads image
    - Uploads to MinIO bucket
    - Saves metadata to SQLite